lvHiei/CGPUImage-android/README.md

 5.GPUImageLanczosResamplingFilter the originImageSize is not used and don't know the function of this property.

-6.GPUImageGaussianBlurFilter bypasses is not used
+6.GPUImageGaussianBlurFilter bypasses is not used, the function setBlurRadiusInPixels is not implements

 7.GPUImageVoronoiConsumerFilter the same with GPUImageMosaicFilter